SirPepe/ornament/Readme.md

 // testEl.log logs "form"
 ```

+Decorated members are passed the new form owner (if any) as an argument.
+You can
-You can also still use the regular `formAssociatedCallback()`.
+also still use the regular `formAssociatedCallback()`.

 ### `@formReset()`

-**Method and class field decorator** that causes decorated class methods to run
+**Method and class field decorator** that runs decorated class members when a
-when a form-associated component's form owner resets and its
+form-associated component's form owner resets and its `formResetCallback()`
-`formResetCallback()` fires:
+fires:

 ```javascript
 import { define, formReset } from "@sirpepe/ornament";